eye examination equipment

 Helping You See Better

-• Frames featuring the latest technology, including titanium and stainless steel with spring hinges
+• Frames with advanced technology, including titanium and stainless steel with spring hinges

-• Progressive, high-index, polycarbonate, transition and polarized sun lenses
+• A wide range of lenses: progressive, high-index, polycarbonate, transition, and polarized sun lenses

 Why Choose Us

-• To share knowledge through teaching and international outreach
+• Share knowledge through teaching and international outreach

 Clinical Research: CARE